stefanholek/rl/README.txt

 Installation
 ============

-rl has been tested with GNU readline versions 5 and 6.
+rl has been tested with GNU Readline versions 5 and 6.

 On Linux, install libreadline5-dev (or equivalent) before attempting to build rl.
 On Mac OS X, you need a Python built with MacPorts or Fink, as the system